jpstayfocus/java-basic-and-beyond/README.md

       - A varibles allows us to store a value into a placeholer which we can use it later

 - [Primitives Data Types Differences](https://www.w3schools.com/java/java_data_types.asp)
       - Primitives types are used to store simple values.
-For instance, whole numbers, decimal values and characters.
-          - boulean
-          - byte
-          - short
-          - char
-          - int
-          - long
-          - float (store decimal value, but bigger number and take more space in memory)
+For instance, whole numbers, decimal values and characters (boulean, byte, short, char, int, long, float (store decimal value, but bigger number and take more space in memory), double
-          - double

   <img width="1119" alt="Screenshot 2023-12-25 at 6 15 25 PM" src="https://github.com/jpstayfocus/full-stack/assets/110998062/a4b8eca5-b861-4eba-901b-269d8bf8c9eb">